Selected content adapted from material by Marty Stepp, Jessica Miller, and Victoria Kirst © 2012. Used by permission.

 http://www.google.com/search?q=Obama http://example.com/student_login?username=aardvark&id=1234567

-has value 1234567
+username has value aardvark, and sid has value 1234567

 <form>